-- In July 2013, the school achieved accreditation by the NAS and was re-accredited in October 2018 and 2021.
+- St Luke's was re-accredited by the NAS in 2021.
 Staff are regularly updated in strategies for working with children and young people on the Autistic Spectrum and all new staff complete training in autism as part of their induction package.
-Because over half of our pupils have ASD there is a regular and on-going training programme in ASD as well as inhouse training sessions for staff and running training for staff from local schools, which is always well attended. - Pupils with ASD are supported to manage their autism in a way appropriate for them.
+Because over 60% of our pupils have ASD there is a regular and on-going training programme in ASD as well as inhouse training sessions for staff and running training for staff from local schools, which is always well attended. - Pupils with ASD are supported to manage their autism in a way appropriate for them.
 This may include an Anxiety Plan.
 Whilst we base our autism practice on the principles of TEACCH, providing boundaries, routines and visual support, we have an eclectic approach, looking to suit individual needs, rather than promoting a specific philosophy. - SCERTS is embedding an integral aspect of communication strategies and EHCP objectives setting.